tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/store-data/choose-a-data-repository.md

 ## Licensing Your Data

-Attaching a usage license to your data tells others what they can or cannot do with the data. **[Creative Commons](https://creativecommons.org/licenses/)** licenses are widely used, for example a CC-BY license lets other distribute, re-use, mix, build upon your work as long as they give you credit.
+Attaching a usage license to your data tells others what they can or cannot do with the data. **[Creative Commons](https://creativecommons.org/licenses/)** licenses are widely used, for example, a CC-BY license lets others distribute, re-use, mix, and build upon your work as long as they give you credit.
 Adding NC to the license limits the use to non-commercial use only.
 Another resource for selecting a license is [choosealicense.com](https://choosealicense.com/).

 ![Licensing you data.](../images/licensing-data.png)